 Obergefell v.
 Hodges was a landmark decision that finally guaranteed nationwide marriage equality.
 However, it was not the only important case on the rights of homosexual couples to come before the Supreme Court.
 Obergefell v.
 Hodges actually came after a 2013 case called United States v.
 Windsor, which was a case originating out of an estate planning question.

 Estate planning is always complicated, and non-traditional sexuality or gender roles can make the process of making an estate plan and securing your legacy even more difficult.
-Kinghorn Heritage Law Group, PLC wants to make the process easy.
+Kinghorn Law wants to make the process easy.

-- What should be a part of an LGBT estate plan?
+- What should be a part of an LGBTQ estate plan?

-- How can a Tucson LGBT estate planning lawyer help?
+- How can a Tucson LGBTQ estate planning lawyer help?

 Whether you are married or single, you need an estate plan to protect your future and your family.
 Your plan, like any plan of any person regardless of gender or sexuality, should address end-of-life issues; care of minor children after the death of the parents; retirement planning and asset protection; and legacy planning.

-For LGBT individuals, however, your planning process may become more complicated both because of a history of laws that failed to recognize gay rights as well as because of continued discrimination.
+For LGBTQ individuals, however, your planning process may become more complicated both because of a history of laws that failed to recognize gay rights as well as because of continued discrimination.

 Situations where estate plan is most pressing include circumstances where any close family members are not supportive of your sexuality or gender identity.
 If you have unsupportive family members, issues could arise where a will is contested when you leave money to your partner or where your family members try to memorialize you with your birth gender instead of your true gender if you are transgender.
 You must make certain that you have worked with an estate plan lawyer to take control over what will happen to your assets and how you will be remembered.